mjmillerlab/mjmillerlab.github.io/projects/_posts/2019-5-01-melanerpes.md

 <div class="bigspacer"></div>

 Admixture between the species in this group is non-existent, despite the fact that hybrids are often reported.
-We did find evidence for two hybrids between Red-bellied and Golden-fronted Woodpeckers
+We did find evidence for two hybrids between Red-bellied and Golden-fronted Woodpeckers.
 <br />
 <br />